stevahnes/stevanussatria.com/frontend/docs/resume.md

 - Implemented new features of a mobile application for human resource management in plain JavaScript.
 - Designed various ways to improve application usability and reduce user input using InVision.

+### Singapore University of Technology and Design (SUTD)

+**Research Officer** | Singapore | October 2016 – Sep 2017

+- Published an IEEE paper on novel open-loop algorithm to control the locomotion and behavior of spherical rolling robots.
+- Implemented and fine-tuned a new dead-reckoning localization algorithm for VIRGO, a miniaturized spherical rolling robot developed for defense-related applications.
+- Incorporated a wireless First Person View (FPV) camera onto VIRGO without increasing its overall 60mm footprint.

 ## Education